lukebenn/TunerAPI/README.md

 #define DEBUG 1
 ```

-Will allow you to run the program without interfacing with the device.
-The intention is to allow you to easily modify the buffers and see them change with not device connected.
+Will allow you to run the program without interfacing with the RDA5807M.
+The intention is to allow you to easily modify the buffers and see them change with no RDA5807M connected.

 ## Need a working example?